AntoineButeau/coveo.analytics.js/README.md

 }
 ```

-**CoveoAnalytics.deleteSession()**: **this call is not yet supported (to be released soon)** clears cookies, you lose your visitor id and your current session is stopped.
+**CoveoAnalytics.deleteSession()**: clears cookies, you lose your visitor id and your current session is stopped.
 Next queries will get you a new one.